Welcome to Working on Assignment at Harvard University

 Getting Started/Wrapping Up

-Getting started: Many contingent roles at Harvard require you to have an 8-digit Harvard University ID.
-If you need one, it will be assigned to you, and visible in Fieldglass in the HUID field.
-Once you have your HUID number, you may need the following items:
+Getting started: Many contingent roles at Harvard require you to have an 8-digit Harvard University ID number, which will be assigned to you for life.
+If you will need one during your assignment, the Harvard hiring manager will specify that, and one will be assigned to you by Harvard Human Resources.
+Once assigned, it will be visible in Fieldglass in the HUID field.
+Once you have your HUID number, you may also need the following items:

 - Harvard Key, to log in to many Harvard systems.